 Can you find any words that don’t need to be there?
 Challenge: Trim it to 30 words.

-“In today’s modern high-tech world, over 50% of the majority of Canadian citizens have their very own smartphone.
-Although these exciting devices are fun to use and play around with, they are having negative impacts on our physical health, on our personal relationships with other people in our lives, and on our planet’s environment.
-This is bad.”
+“In today’s world, the majority of Canadians own a smartphone.
+Although these devices are fun to use, they are harming our physical health, our personal relationships, and on environment. .”

 Your turn.
 Edit this paragraphfor verbal efficiency